humamfauzi/screentime/readme.md

    - Total time spent browsing today
    - Number of websites visited
    - List of websites with time spent on each
-   - Progress bars for sites with limits
-   - Color coding: Green (under limit) or Red (exceeded)
+   - Visual hourly activity blocks for each website

 #### Reports Page (Historical Data)
 1. Navigate to the **Reports** page via sidebar